LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```bash
 pip3 install awscli --upgrade
 ```
-This ensures that we have the most recent version of AWS CLI with all the latest features and updates, allowing you to interact with AWS resources such as EC2, S3, and others directly from your terminal.
+This ensures that we have the most recent version of AWS CLI with latest features and updates, to interact with AWS resources such as EC2, S3, etc.

 ![Install AWS CLI](http://127.0.0.1/assets/lab1-8.png)